 Copaxone (glatiramer acetate)

-Copaxone® is a medication indicated for the management of relapsing remitting multiple sclerosis (MS).
-It is administered by subcutaneous (under the skin) injection.
+Copaxone® is a medication indicated for the management of clinically isolated syndrome (CIS), relapsing-remitting MS, and active secondary progressive MS. It is administered by subcutaneous (under the skin) injection.
 Copaxone comes in two strengths, 20 mg/mL in a single-dose prefilled syringe with a white plunger, and 40 mg/mL in a single-dose prefilled syringe with a blue plunger.

 What are the ingredients in Copaxone?